dexm-coin/dexmd/ReadMe.md

 * [Wallet](https://github.com/dexm-coin/dexmd/wiki/Functionality) - Create a wallet
 * [Vanity Wallet](https://github.com/dexm-coin/dexmd/wiki/Functionality) - Create a vanity wallet with a word that you want in your address
 * [Node](https://github.com/dexm-coin/dexmd/wiki/Functionality) - Start your node to be in the network
-* [Transaction](https://github.com/dexm-coin/dexmd/wiki/Functionality) - Make a transaction to someone else
+* [Transaction](https://github.com/dexm-coin/dexmd/wiki/Functionality) - Send money to someone else
 * [Smart Contract](https://github.com/dexm-coin/dexmd/wiki/Functionality) - Create and interact with a smart contract